dr413677671/PromptGallery-stable-diffusion-webui/README.md

 Use Prompt Gallery like a cookbook.
 Build your own prompt-set library and do illustration/creation.
 Life is that easy.

+> Please star the repo if you likes it :>

 ## Cool Features:
 * Scalable Prompt Library
 * Stable-Diffusion-WebUI Integration